ec082018d/Case_Studies/PersonalFinanceDepositsandOnlineBanking/CaseStudy_Tally/README.md

 ### If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

-    Since Tally is addressing the debit reduction acceleration and savings, I would advise Tally to offer credit repair solutions.
+    Since Tally is addressing the debit reduction acceleration and savings, I would advise Tally to offer credit repair.
 Offering the credit repair product or service would compliment the company vision in helping the customer with struggling finances.
+Also, would suggest an investment solutions as well to make thier savings work for them.